Quantifiable-Quasar/iCyou/README.md

 finds a package with a vulnerability it will save the JSON output of the API to a report detailing all the vulnerable versions.

+The project only supports Linux Operating System, and will not run if launched in any other Operating System.
+Both client and server C codes can be compiled by command `gcc [filename.c] -lcurl -o [output_filename]`

 TODO
 ===============